vmware-archive/container-tracer/docs/trace-hooks.md

 - **TRACER_SYSFS_PATH**: Mount location of the host **/sys** file system.
    If not set, the default **/sys** is used.

-`Trace-kube` uses `manager` to auto-discover and run available trace hooks.
+`Container-tracer` uses `manager` to auto-discover and run available trace hooks.
 New types of trace hooks, to a different tracing subsystem, can be added easily by creating a new sub-directory in `trace-hooks` and implementing `manager` for them.